Sandy River Reservoir

-Sandy River Reservoir is a 740 acre water supply impoundment located slightly east of the town of Farmville (and South of Rice) in Prince Edward County.
+Sandy River Reservoir is a 740 acre water supply reservoir located slightly east of the town of Farmville (and South of Rice) in Prince Edward County.
 The Sandy River Reservoir is one of the newest lakes in Virginia with construction completed in 1994 and fishing opened in 1996.
-The reservoir was built and is owned by the county of Prince Edward with fisheries management responsibilities belonging to the Virginia Department of Game and Inland Fisheries.
+The reservoir was built in and is owned by the county of Prince Edward with fisheries management responsibilities belonging to the Virginia Department of Game and Inland Fisheries.